Table of Contents

 Investors can design and rent out available spaces for students, with minimal input and earn decent returns.

 “For students, the definition for a good place to stay, depends on factors like proximity to their colleges, commuting options, safety, availability of food outlets and so on.
-The starting range for a single occupancy can begins anywhere from Rs 7,000 per month and can go up to Rs 20,000 for different localities in Noida and Gurugram.
+The starting range for a single occupancy can begin anywhere from Rs 7,000 per month and can go up to Rs 20,000 for different localities in Noida and Gurugram.
 In Bengaluru, it ranges from Rs 10,000 to Rs 35,000 in localities like Hebbal, Koramangala or Nagarbhavi.
 In Mumbai, it can start from Rs 10,000 in places like Goregaon, Parel or Andheri west,” Wadhwani elaborates.

 Hotspots for student housing in India